microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/06-private-endpoint.md

 ## Introduction
 Up to this point you have been using a public IP address for Azure DB for PostgreSQL/MySQL for your Pizzeria application.
 From a security perspective a preferred approach would be to use a private endpoint which will expose Azure DB for PostgreSQL/MySQL using a private IP address from within the application's virtual network.
 This is available for Azure DB for PostgreSQL/MySQL Single Server only.
-Azure DB for PostgreSQL/MySQL supports VNET integration instead; you can only specify VNET integration for Flexible Server at deployment time.
+Azure DB for PostgreSQL/MySQL Flexible Server supports VNET integration instead; you can only specify VNET integration for Flexible Server at deployment time.

 ## Description
 You will add a private endpoint for Azure DB for PostgreSQL/MySQL Single Server